Warda-Syeda/matlabMRICourse/part_three_visualising_mri_data.md

 *   Display MRI slice data sequentially using 'imagesc' function.
 *   Creat grid view of MRI slice data using 'subplot'.
 *   Index MRI slice data to view in axial, coronal and sagittal directions.
 *   Take affine transform of coronal and sagittal slices for improving image quality.
+*   Display a stack of slice contours with suitable colormaps
 _______________________________________________________________